fastrgv/Portable-OpenAL-Sound/README.md

 Generally, when you initialize a sound or soundloop, you specify its file name and retrieve an integer "key" that is used to play it sometime later.

-Note: an error occurs if there is something fishy about the WAV file.
+Note: an error occurs whenever there is something fishy about the WAV file.
 I always get good results with WAV files output from, or processed through "sox".

 ========================================================
 ## What is so great about this package?